 Boiled Cider Pear Oatmeal Cookies

+These Boiled Cider Pear Oatmeal Cookies are designated for a special trip.
 For this eighth round of Operation Cookie Takeover, we’re sending Thanksgiving flavor-inspired love to soldiers stationed overseas.

-OCT was started in 2013 and since its inception, over 62,000 cookies have been sent to Military bases all over the world.
-If you would like to participate, sign up here and you will be contacted for the next round.
+OCT was started in 2013, and since its inception, over 62,000 cookies have been sent to Military bases all over the world.
+If you would like to participate, sign up here, and you will be contacted for the next round.

 Boiled Cider Pear Oatmeal Cookies